zsubzwary/frontend-test/README.md

 This project is a React-based web application designed to manage issues within a system.
 The application includes features for user authentication, issue tracking, and managing user roles and assignments.
 Below is a detailed guide on how to run the application locally, along with an overview of the features implemented beyond the initial requirements.

+> If you want to use the hosted version of this app [Click Here](https://zsubzwary.github.io/frontend-test/)

 ## Table of Contents
 1. [Features](#features)
 2. [Setup Instructions](#setup-instructions)